AEFeinstein/Super-2024-Swadge-FW/README.md

 If you have any questions, feel free to create a Github ticket or email us at circuitboards@magfest.org.

-This is living documentation, so if you notice that something is incorrect or incomplete, please fix or complete it, and submit a pull request!
+This is living documentation, so if you notice that something is incorrect or incomplete, please fix or complete it, and submit a pull request.

 ## Documentation